Wilson College, Mumbai: The Wilson College Nature Club (WCNC)

 The Wilson College Nature Club is affiliated with the Nature Club movement of the World Wide Fund for Nature–India (WWF), is one of the most active college-level nature conservation bodies in India.

 It was founded 1979 under the initiative of students Farhan Thakur and Shubhada Kalyani, with Prof. B. D. Vakharia of the BOTANY department.
 A. J. Borde, the then principal of the college, sanctioned the club after realising the need for a body that could organise nature trails and excursions for students of faculties other than Botany and Zoology, who undertook these trails for academic purposes.

 With "the quest for sensible, greener options" as its motto, the major activities of the WCNC include conducting nature trails to wilderness areas in Mumbai, usually from July to January, organising overnight treks on the weekends to biodiversity hotspots around Mumbai and 7- to 14-day nature camps to noteworthy national parks and wildlife sanctuaries in India.
-The WCNC camps are hugely popular among students and alumni for their wide range of activities and experiences.
+The WCNC camps are popular among students and alumni for their wide range of activities and experiences.
 The camps involve treks, sessions on conservation, clean-up sessions, interaction with wildlife officials and even workshops.
-A rare feature of WCNC camps is its tradition of using music to create awareness and spread the message of conservation.
+A feature of WCNC camps is its tradition of using music to create awareness and spread the message of conservation.
 Songs like "And You Say the Battle is Over" by John Denver, "Garbage" by Pete Seger, "Blowin' in the Wind" by Bob Dylan and "Don’t Go Near the Water" by Johnny Cash rank high on the club playlist.